St. Jude Defibrillator & Therapy Device Lawsuits - Battery Failure

 The lawsuits involving the St. Jude Implantable Cardioverter-Defibrillators (“ICD”) and Cardiac Resynchronization Therapy Devices (“CRT-D”) are being filed because the battery in the medical devices can fail without providing enough warning to patients that the battery needs replacing, and might not function when needed.
-Numerous injuries and deaths have been reported because of the failure.

 What is the Purpose of the St. Jude Defibrillator and Therapy Device

 ICDs and CRT-Ds are medical devices implanted in patients with heart rhythm disorders such as bradycardia (slow heartbeat) and tachycardia (rapid heartbeat) to provide an electrical shock or pacing to remedy the rhythm disturbance.